All your questions, answered.

 What do I do when I arrive?

 Please follow the marked entry road to our welcome area.
-Pull into the queuing lane, remain in your vehicle with windows up, and wait for one of our staff members to greet you.
+Pull into the queuing lane, remain in your vehicle and wait for one of our staff members to greet you.
 When the staff member arrives, please give them the name or order ID number in your confirmation email.

 If you prefer not to roll down your window to speak with a staff member, please hold up your printed or phone ticket to your closed vehicle window for the staff member to verify.
 (Enlarge your phone screen and use maximum brightness so it clearly shows your tour date and time.)